MESOTHELIOMA TREATMENT

 -

-Pembrolizumab (Keytruda): In September 2024, the FDA approved pembrolizumab in combination with pemetrexed and platinum-based chemotherapy as a first-line treatment for unresectable advanced or metastatic malignant pleural mesothelioma.
-This approval was based on a Phase 3 trial where the combination therapy significantly improved overall survival, reducing the risk of death by 21% compared to chemotherapy alone.
+Approved by the FDA in September 2024, Keytruda is used with pemetrexed and platinum-based chemotherapy as a first-line treatment for unresectable or advanced mesothelioma.
+Based on Phase 3 trials, this combination therapy significantly improved survival and reduced the risk of death by 21% compared to chemotherapy alone.

 Ongoing Research and Clinical Trials